woodrush/lambda-8cc/README.md

 # lambda-8cc: x86 C Compiler Written in Untyped Lambda Calculus
-lambda-8cc is a x86 C compiler written as a monolithic closed untyped lambda calculus term.
+lambda-8cc is an x86 C compiler written as a monolithic closed untyped lambda calculus term.
 The entire plaintext lambda term is 40MB, available as a zipped file [./bin/lambda-8cc.lam.zip](./bin/lambda-8cc.lam.zip).

 As a sneak peek, [rot13.c](examples/rot13.c) is a program that compiles on gcc with no errors.